 Step 2: Add a Tablespoon of Broth and Wrap Meatloaf in Foil

 Choose a baking dish that your meatloaf fits ideally.
 If you have an oversized container, feel free to place aluminum foil under the loaf as well.
-You will need to add one to two tablespoons of broth.
+You will need to add one to two tablespoons of chicken or beef broth for meatloaf moist.
 You can also use water, but the taste will be better with broth.
 After that, cover the meatloaf well with foil.

 Step 3: Bake for 20 to 30 Minutes